robstave/Meowcards/cards/go/go-qz2-b.md

 How does adding a `default` case affect a `select` statement in Go?

-A) It makes the select statement terminate immediately
+- A. It makes the select statement terminate immediately
-B) It makes the select statement non-blocking
+- B. It makes the select statement non-blocking
-C) It prevents the select statement from handling multiple channels
+- C. It prevents the select statement from handling multiple channels
-D) It forces the select statement to prioritize certain channels
+- D. It forces the select statement to prioritize certain channels

 ### Back

-**B) It makes the select statement non-blocking**
+**B. It makes the select statement non-blocking**

 Without a `default` case, a `select` statement blocks until one of its cases can proceed.
 Adding a `default` case makes it non-blocking - if no channel operations are ready, the `default` case executes immediately instead of waiting.